HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Delete table

-**Function Entry**: Select [Configuration](#configuration) -> "Table Configuration" -> "Delete" on the Distributed Transactional Database Platform page.
+**Function Entry:** Select [Configuration](#configuration) -> "Table Configuration" -> "Delete" on the Distributed Transactional Database Platform page.

-**Function description**: Click the "Delete" button, then the pop-up box will prompt: "Confirm to Delete?".
+**Function description:** Click the "Delete" button, then the pop-up box will prompt: "Confirm to Delete?".
 Click "Confirm" to delete the uncreated table successfully.

 ![](assets/hotdb-management/image180.png)